 Completed Work

-The refit has proceeded much slower than anticipated and during spring and summer 2020 was at times at a near standstill.
+The refit has proceeded much slower than anticipated and at times was at a standstill.
 This web page will be updated as progress is made.

 Winter 2019/2020